piLovr/Messenger-Api-Adapter/README.md

-This Project is a work in Progress.
+This Project is a work in Progress (and not ready for use!).
 Feel free to contribute.

 ### Naming Convention
 I put a lot of thought into how to name Objects like Groups, Channels, Guilds, Communities, since they represent similar structures, but are called different among different messengers/platforms.